AEA Continuing Education Program

-The program will be held at the Sheraton Philadelphia Downtown on January 5-7, 2014.
+The program will be held at the Parc 55 – A Hilton Hotel on January 5-7, 2016.
 Each Program will be videotaped and available to AEA members on the web.
-Video and other information from the 2009-2013 Continuing Education programs are available on the Association’s website.
+Video and other information from the 2009-2015 Continuing Education programs are available on the Association’s website.
 Click here for access.
 All sessions begin at 3pm.

 Program participation is limited to 300.
 Registration will be $95 for AEA members, $295 for non-members.
 Participants pay for their own hotel rooms.